Dirty Dancing (song): Promotion

 New Kids On The Block sang an excerpt from the song at 2008 American Music Awards as well as Good Morning America.

 Music video

-Shot in a medieval background, the video, directed by Til Schweiger, intersperses scenes from the German film "The 1½ Knights - In Search of the Ravishing Princess Herzelinde" (German title: "1½ Ritter - Auf der Suche nach der hinreißenden Herzelinde"),N-k-o-t-b.de in which he appears, with footage of the band performing the song in front of a mostly all-female audience.
+Shot in a medieval background, the video, directed by Til Schweiger, intersperses scenes from the German film "The 1½ Knights - In Search of the Ravishing Princess Herzelinde" (German title: "1½ Ritter - Auf der Suche nach der hinreißenden Herzelinde"), in which he appears, with footage of the band performing the song in front of a mostly all-female audience.